 We are pursuing similar goals here in Wix Education.
 Our vision is to enable kids to imagine and create.
 In our work, we focus on the 21st century skills and abilities – coding, curiosity, problem solving, creativity and innovation – thereby providing children from every background with the opportunity to tell their story and make an impact through technology.
 Just one way in which we’re realizing that goal is celebrating the Hour of Code in our offices around the globe this year.

 We’re influenced and inspired by the Wix way, values and innovation, as well as by an extensive body of academic research on using technology as a tool for self-expression.
 Combining these two approaches allows us to shape unique and creative learning experiences for K-12 kids, based on the belief that technology is a medium for creation and conveying individual identity.

 Our work over the last year has only confirmed this belief.
-We’ve seen it come through in the workshops we’ve held for many groups of kids over the last year, giving them each the chance to experiment with the design of customized learning experiences using Wix’s tools – the Wix Editor, Wix Code and Wix Logo Maker.
+We’ve seen it come through in the workshops we’ve held for many groups of kids over the last year, giving them each the chance to experiment with the design of customized learning experiences using Wix’s tools – the Wix Editor, Velo by Wix and Wix Logo Maker.
 For example, kids that are entrepreneurs built a website for their initiatives.
 This action allowed them to advance their ideas even further, as they learned about the importance of defining a clear message, and then using website design to communicate it.